 Srinath

 Srinath is an Indian actor, best known for Tamil cinema.
 Srinath began their career in 1983 and has been a prominent figure in the industry for over 43 years.
-With 30 credits to their name and an average audience rating of 6.1, Srinath remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name and an average audience rating of 6.1, Srinath remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Srinath's career remains one of the longest and most celebrated in Tamil cinema.

 - Born